Choosing your secondary school

 If your child is going to attend an independent school, you must tell us the school name in writing as soon as possible.
 This will make your place available for another child.

-If you are going to educate your child at home let us know as soon as possible.
+If you are going to educate your child at home let us know as soon as possible by contacting the Admissions Team.
 This will make your place available for another child.
-Contact the Elective Home Education Team.
+Contact the Elective Home Education Team for further details about home education.

 If you are leaving the area and no longer require a school place in Oxfordshire, contact us as soon as possible.
 This will make your place available for another child.